 When using evaporated milk as a replacement for regular milk, you should use an equal amount of water and evaporated milk.
 So if the recipe calls for 1 cup of milk, you'd use a 1/2 cup of evaporated milk and a 1/2 cup of water.
 As for heavy cream, you'd use the same amount of evaporated milk to replace heavy cream in a recipe.
 So, if the recipe (say for ice cream) calls for 1 cup of heavy cream, you'd use 1 cup of evaporated milk.
 However, it should only be used in place of heavy whipping cream if the cream is a liquid ingredient in the recipe that won't be whipped, since evaporated milk doesn't whip well.

-On the other hand, you can also use other milks as a substitute for evaporated milk, so there are multiple avenues to take if you find yourself in need of this key ingredient.
+On the other hand, you can also use other milk as a substitute for evaporated milk, so there are multiple avenues to take if you find yourself in need of this key ingredient.
 Some common evaporated milk substitutes are half and half, powdered milk, heavy cream, dairy-free nut milk, and regular milk.
 However, some of these replacements will take some tinkering.
 For example, milk powder will need to be rehydrated by adding water.

 If you plan to use regular milk or non-dairy milk, you'll need to remove some of the water to make them into evaporated milk.
 Evaporated milk is exactly what it sounds like; milk that has been cooked until much of it has evaporated due to the heat.
 Consequently, homemade evaporated milk is very simple for home cooks to make step by step.
-However, it is also easily bought online at Amazon or at any grocery store if you don't feel like making it at home in your own kitchen.
-A popular brand for evaporated milk is Carnation.

 How to Make Evaporated Milk

 To make DIY evaporated milk, you'll need full-fat fresh milk (like whole milk) and a heavy non-stick saucepan.
-Bring the milk to a simmer on medium heat, and then turn down to medium-low for a gentle simmer.
+Bring the milk to a simmer on medium heat, and then turn it down to medium-low for a gentle simmer.
 Simmer for about 25 minutes, or until the milk has lost about half of its water content.

 If you start with 3 1/4 cups of milk, you should end up with about 1 1/4 cups of evaporated milk.
 Once it has been reduced and is a creamy color, use a sieve to remove a top layer of skin.
 Let it cool fully before use.